Persian cat breed information and advice

 How to care for a Persian cat

-Persian cats will need daily grooming.
-As with any other cat, make sure they have a balanced diet and regular exercise.
+The Persian cat breed is low maintenance in nature, but their soft, long fur requires plenty of grooming and care.
+As with any other cat, they need a balanced diet and regular exercise.
 It’s also a good idea to check for any gum disease while cleaning their teeth.

 Grooming

 Their luxurious coat is long with a thick undercoat and is seen in a wide variety of colours and patterns.
-Most coats are solid blue, black or white.
-But they can be grey, chinchilla, ginger, golden, red, and shorthaired or longhaired.
-Their eyes can be blue, green or bi-colour blue and orange, depending on the coat colour.
+Most coats are either shorthaired or longhaired in solid blue, black or white.
+But there can also be grey, chinchilla, ginger, golden, red, and lilac Persian cats.

 Training